Yussef El Guindi: Translations

+In addition, Abanoub Wagdy produced the translation of El Guindi's Ten Acrobats into Arabic.
+The translation was published by Anglo Egyptian Bookshop in 2022.
+Thus, El Guindi's works have hitherto had only two Arabic translations.

 Miscellaneous

 Actor-director Orson Welles, director Howard Hawks, and writer William Faulkner visited El Guindi's family home.

-Sometimes his name is transliterated from Arabic into English with the surname hyphenated: "Yussef El-Guindi."
+Sometimes his name is transliterated from Arabic into English with the surname hyphenated: "Yussef El-Guindi".